glasgowm148/ergonaut-handbook/Ergo/Overview.md

 Ergo is designed from scratch, including its POW algorithm, Autolykos v2, memory-hard, GPU friendly, and based on fairness.
 Ergo team believes that network should adapt to changing environment without the intervention of trusted parties, so it has an on-chain miner voting protocol that allows gradual changes in a large number of parameters, including maximum block size, storage fee factor, and more, for more fundamental changes Ergo is trying to follow a soft-fork ability approach if an overwhelming majority of the network accepts a new feature, it is then activated, however, old nodes which do not upgrade will continue to operate normally and skip over this feature validation.

-Ergo is designed to be a self-amendable protocol that allows to absorb new ideas and improve itself in a decentralized manner.
+Ergo is designed to be a self-amendable protocol that allows it to absorb new ideas and improve itself in a decentralized manner.

 ## Powerful but safe